open-telemetry/opentelemetry-rust/opentelemetry-zpages/DESIGN.md

 There are several types of zPages defined in spec.
 Currently, we will only implement the tracez

 ## Prior arts
-Many language clients in OpenTelemetry alread implement at least part of the zPage service like [Cpp](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/ext/src/zpages/README.md).
+Many language clients in OpenTelemetry already implement at least part of the zPage service like [Cpp](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/ext/src/zpages/README.md).

 ## Overall design
 <details>